-Equine Disease Communication Center: Disease Facts Sheet
+Equine Disease Communication Center: Disease Factsheet

 Treatment: Supportive care and rest.
 Non-steroidal anti-inflammatory medications, such as phenylbutazone (Bute) or flunixin meglumine (Banamine) are used to control fever and improve appetite.
-Antivirals and more aggressive therapies are used for EHM cases.
+Antivirals and more aggressive therapies are warranted for EHM cases.

-Prognosis: Although infection with herpesvirus is lifelong, most horses make a full clinical recovery from the respiratory form in 1-2 weeks.
-Horses with EHM may take longer to recover and neurological signs may never fully resolve.
+Prognosis: Although infection with herpesvirus is longlong, most horses make a full clinical recovery in 1-2 weeks.

 Prevention: Vaccinations are available for prevention of the respiratory and abortive form of EHV-1 and EHV-4.
 There is currently no vaccine labeled for the prevention of the neurologic form (EHM).
 Management practices for preventing EHV-related disease includes maintaining current vaccinations on all horses on the property, practicing biosecurity while traveling and showing, and quarantining any new horses (or horses returning to a farm after travel) for at least 21 days before integration into the farm herd.
-Avoiding co-mingling of horses in different age groups (e.g. broodmare with yearlings) is also helpful to reduce EHV transmission.
-Horses should have their temperatures monitored twice daily, particularly in higher risk settings like travel or show.
+Avoiding co-mingling of horses in different age groups (e.g. broodmare with yearlings) is also helpful for reducing EHV transmission.
+Horses at shows should have their temperatures monitored twice daily.